openlists/ElectrophysiologyData/README.md

 EEGbase is a database for electrophysiological data.

-Note: you first need to register, and then the website has a 'Add to Cart' & 'Complete Order' workflow, but the datasets are free.

 [Home Page](https://eegdatabase.kiv.zcu.cz/) -
 [Paper](https://doi.org/10.14311/NNW.2012.22.016)

+Note: you need to register, and the website has a 'Add to Cart' & 'Complete Order' workflow, but the datasets are free.

 Available datasets include:
 - ERP Dataset, Visual P300 Paradigm (n=20):